-Growing tomatoes is a favourite hobby for many home gardeners, and even novice gardeners can have success when growing their very first tomato plant.
+Growing tomatoes is a favorite hobby for many home gardeners, and even novice gardeners can have success when growing their very first tomato plant.
 While tomatoes aren’t too hard to grow, some knowledge is required to avoid common pitfalls.
 Follow these tips for growing great tomatoes.

 - Soil pH matters – ideal soil pH is between 6.2 and 6.5.
 It means that when your soil pH is within that range, the plant’s roots can absorb the best varieties of nutrients.